 Guest post by Bruce Smith – Content editor at Fenocan.
 Edited by Leafwell.

 There has been a huge rise in hemp-derived CBD (cannabidiol) in recent years.
-Cultivators are growing it, transporting it, and selling it on a daily basis.
-Humans are buying it and using it on a daily basis as well, and not just for themselves but also for their pets.
+Cultivators are growing it, transporting it, and selling it daily.
+Humans are buying it and using it daily as well, and not just for themselves but also for their pets.
 Hemp products are used in a wide range of industries, from the food industry to the textile industry.
-Now, the health and wellness industry as well (and some would argue once again).

 As the demand for hemp products is increasing, the number of online and offline retailers is also increasing.
 Today you can purchase hemp products such as hemp oil in many ways, and in some instances you can even find it in pharmacies!
 Many people suffering from insomnia, chronic pain and arthritis are starting to try CBD.